 Hint: < 10% of response time

-Probs: long running tasks, locked tasks, not enough work process
+Problem: Long running tasks, locked tasks, not enough work process.

-This monitor will help to analyse the total work processes configured in all the servers and instances.
+• Using transaction code SM66, monitor and analyze the total work processes configured in all the servers and instances.

 Hint: DB calls/requests good ratio is 1:10 = efficiency table buffering